brekekesoftware/pbx-widget/README.md

 The callback parameter of the `renderWidget` method exposes a set of event triggers and listeners which can be used to communicate between the widget and your app.

 - `fireCallInfoEvent` - Triggers the `onCallInfoEvent` listener with the call and info objects as the parameters.
+- `fireConfigEvent` - Triggers the `onCallInfoEvent` listener with the config object as the parameters.
 - `fireLogSavedEvent` - Triggers the `onLogSavedEvent` listener with the log object as the parameter.
 - `fireMakeCallEvent` - Triggers the `onMakeCallEvent` listener with the phone number as the parameter.
 - `onCallEvent` - Listener for the call event.
-The callback is called with the call object in the event parameter.
+The callback is called with the call object as the event parameter.
 - `onCallUpdatedEvent` - Listener for the call updated event.
-The callback is called with the call object in the event parameter.
+The callback is called with the call object as the event parameter.
 - `onCallEndedEvent` - Listener for the call ended event.
-The callback is called with the call object in the event parameter.
+The callback is called with the call object as the event parameter.
+- `onCallRecordedEvent` - Listener for the call recorded event.
+The callback is called with the record object as the event parameter.
 - `onLoggedOutEvent` - Listener for the logged out event.
 - `onLoggedInEvent` - Listener for the logged in event.
+The callback is called with the account object as the event parameter.
 - `onLogEvent` - Listener for the log event.
-The callback is called with the log object in the event parameter.
+The callback is called with the log object as the event parameter.